ebrahimebrahim/udacity-cpp-04-concurrency/README.md

 # CPPND: Program a Concurrent Traffic Simulation

+---

+## Forked

+This project is forked by Ebrahim, to be a solution to assignment 4 of the udacity c++ course.

+---

 <img src="data/traffic_simulation.gif"/>

 This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.